p2/OAuth2/README.md

 ### 4. Receive Callback

-After everything completes either the `onAuthorize` or the `onFailure` closure will be called, and after that the `afterAuthorizeOrFailure` closure if it has been set.
+After everything completes either the callback will be called, **either** with a non-nil _authParameters_ dictionary (which may be empty!), **or** an error.
-Hence, unless you have a reason to, you don't need to set all three callbacks, you can use any of those.
+The access and refresh tokens and its expiration dates will already have been extracted and are available as `oauth2.accessToken` and `oauth2.refreshToken` parameters.
+You only need to inspect the _authParameters_ dictionary if you wish to extract additional information.

+For advanced use outlined below, there is the `afterAuthorizeOrFail` block that you can use on your OAuth2 instance.
+The `internalAfterAuthorizeOrFail` closure is, as its name suggests, provided for internal purposes – it is exposed for subclassing and compilation reasons and you should not mess with it.
+Additionally, as of version 3.0, there are deprecated callback properties `onAuthorize` and `onFailure` that you should no longer use.

 ### 5. Make Requests